 Entrelanas means “surrounded by yarn, immersed in yarn”.
-I started “entrelanas designs” in 2019, out of a desire to share my passion for working with wool and creating timeless and unique garments.
+My name is Ximena Bervejillo and I started “entrelanas designs” in 2019, out of a desire to share my passion for working with wool and creating timeless and unique garments.
 I weave shawls, ruanas, ponchos and scarves with a small portable loom called “rigid heddle loom”, using pure wool that I normally spin and dye myself.
 My pieces are made to last for a long time.
-They are stylish, casual, comfortable and one-of-a-kind.
+They are stylish, casual, comfortable, and one-of-a-kind.

 I use high quality pure wool that comes from my home country, Uruguay.
-When I dye my yarn, I use either natural dyes (plants, flowers, food scraps) or acid dyes that are environmentally friendly and safe for the consumer.
+When I dye my yarn, I use natural dyes (from plants, flowers or food scraps).
 Sometimes, I use yarn that has been dyed already, and I know that it comes from a safe place as well.
 I reuse and repurpose even the smallest piece of yarn.
 Nothing is lost.
 All the leftovers from the loom will later be used for a different project as they are, or I will “re-card” them and spin them into something different.
-All the packaging I use to mail my orders is biodegradable and does not contaminate the environment.